jm-multiverse/secret-recipe/README.md

 This API is a project developed as part of the Multiverse/Expedia Group Software Development Engineer Apprenticeship program.
 It is intended to showcase the skills and knowledge gained throughout the program, including software development, testing, and design.

 ## Features
+- **API Documentation**: Postman collection and documentation for easy exploration of the API.
 - **Authentication and Authorization**: Secure login and role-based access using JWT.
 - **User Profiles**: Customize profiles with display names, bios, and more.
 - **Recipe Management**: Publish, edit, delete, and manage visibility for recipes.